 Resources for Pronunciation

-Although pronunciation of a name is a personal choice, if you have an unfamiliar name that you have read but haven't heard and would like to try to learn it before trying to say it, there are a lot of websites that can help.
+Although pronunciation of a name is a personal choice, if you see an unfamiliar name that you have read but haven't heard and would like to try to learn it before trying to say it, there are a lot of websites that can help.

-This website, Name Coach, let's you learn from the individuals themselves about how they pronounce their name.
+This website, Name Coach, lets you learn from the individuals themselves about how they pronounce their name.
 The people you add to your list will receive an e-mail from the website with a simple form for them to type and audio record their name.